alejolagosm/Natoural_web/README.md

-# portfolio_website
-This is my portfolio website.
+# Landing page in Spanish for a tour agency

+This is a static webpage for a tour agency.

-Always a work in progress.
+Still a work in progress, made using only HTML and SCSS.

-It's a simple static website with an intro page, a civil engineer and tech portfolio, with about, work and contact pages.

-I made it using HTML, SCSS and a little bit of JS for some effects.

-Check out the demo at https://alejolagos.netlify.app/
+It's a landing page with several advanced CSS effects, animations, pop ups, menus and much more.
+It's built using only floats, no flex-box or CSS grid